neherlab/ffpopsim/pkg/doc/python/html/_sources/examples/lowd/Mutation-selection.txt

 full script for this example can be found in the examples folder, in ``mutation_selection_balance_lowd.py``.

-Fist, after loading all necessary modules, we set the parameters as usual and create the population class::
+First, after loading all necessary modules, we set the parameters as usual and create the population class::

    N = 500                             # population size